ooboqoo/ooboqoo.github.io/cheatsheet/js/refdom.md

 _element_.offsetTop    | 左上角相对于 offsetParent 的垂直偏移量
+_element_.scrollWidth  | Returns the entire width of an element, including padding _element_.scrollHeight | Returns the entire height of an element, including padding
+|
+_element_.accessKey    | Sets or returns the accesskey attribute of an element _element_.attributes   | Returns a NamedNodeMap of an element's attributes _element_.contentEditable | Sets or returns whether the content of an element is editable or not _element_.isContentEditable  | Returns true if the content of an element is editable, otherwise false
+|
-_element_.scrollWidth  | Returns the entire width of an element, including padding _element_.scrollHeight | Returns the entire height of an element, including padding _element_.offsetParent | Returns the offset container of an element _element_.dir          | Sets or returns the value of the dir attribute of an element _element_.firstChild   | Returns the first child node of an element _element_.firstElementChild  | Returns the first child element of an element _element_.id           | Sets or returns the value of the id attribute of an element _element_.innerHTML    | Sets or returns the content of an element _element_.outerHTML    |
+_element_.nodeName        | Returns the name of a node _element_.nodeType        | Returns the node type of a node _element_.nodeValue       | Sets or returns the value of a node _element_.childElementCount | Returns the number of child elements an element has _element_.childNodes   | Returns a collection of an element's child nodes (including text and comment nodes) _element_.children     | Returns a collection of an element's child element (excluding text and comment nodes)
+|
-_element_.isContentEditable  | Returns true if the content of an element is editable, otherwise false _element_.lang         | Sets or returns the value of the lang attribute of an element _element_.lastChild    | Returns the last child node of an element _element_.lastElementChild   | Returns the last child element of an element _element_.namespaceURI       | Returns the namespace URI of an element _element_.nextSibling        | Returns the next node at the same node tree level _element_.nextElementSibling | Returns the next element at the same node tree level _element_.nodeName        | Returns the name of a node _element_.nodeType        | Returns the node type of a node _element_.nodeValue       | Sets or returns the value of a node _element_.ownerDocument   | Returns the root element (document object) for an element _element_.parentNode      | Returns the parent node of an element _element_.parentElement   | Returns the parent element node of an element _element_.previousSibling | Returns the previous node at the same node tree level _element_.previousElementSibling | Returns the previous element at the same node tree level _element_.scrollLeft      | Sets or returns the number of pixels an element's content is scrolled horizontally _element_.scrollTop       | Sets or returns the number of pixels an element's content is scrolled vertically _element_.style           | Sets or returns the value of the style attribute of an element _element_.tabIndex        | Sets or returns the value of the tabindex attribute of an element _element_.tagName         | Returns the tag name of an element _element_.textContent     | Sets or returns the textual content of a node and its descendants _element_.title           | Sets or returns the value of the title attribute of an element
+_element_.parentNode      | Returns the parent node of an element _element_.parentElement   | Returns the parent element node of an element _element_.firstChild   | Returns the first child node of an element _element_.firstElementChild  | Returns the first child element of an element _element_.lastChild    | Returns the last child node of an element _element_.lastElementChild   | Returns the last child element of an element _element_.previousSibling | Returns the previous node at the same node tree level _element_.previousElementSibling | Returns the previous element at the same node tree level _element_.nextSibling        | Returns the next node at the same node tree level _element_.nextElementSibling | Returns the next element at the same node tree level
+|
+_element_.dir          | Sets or returns the value of the dir attribute of an element _element_.lang         | Sets or returns the value of the lang attribute of an element _element_.namespaceURI       | Returns the namespace URI of an element

 ||
 ----------------------------------|----------------------------------------------